Let’s be real—exercise is hard. And some days, you just don’t feel like doing it!

 Think about getting out of bed, carrying groceries, picking up your kids or grandkids, playing pickleball, shoveling snow, loading up that Costco cart!

 You need to be physically strong and able to live your daily life.
-The goal is to challenge your muscles at an intensity that’s right for you!
+The goal is to challenge your muscles at an intensity

 Whether you’re using dumbbells, kettlebells, or resistance bands, you always want to use weights that push you while maintaining proper form.